 Deductible - the amount you pay out-of-pocket before the insurance plan begins paying.

 Maximum coverage - the maximum amount the insurance company will pay.
-Any costs incurred beyond their maximum about payable are your responsibility.
+Any costs incurred beyond their maximum amount payable are your responsibility.

 Be aware that costs of care vary significantly by country.
 If you end up receiving inpatient care at a US hospital for 3-4 days, the total bill could be well over $100,000.
 If your plan has a maximum coverage amount of $50,000, you are responsible for the remaining $50,000.